Injamulhasan/Learn_c/README.md

 ## Contents

-### Brief overview of what C programming is and its importance.

-#### Features of C

-- C is a procedural programming unlike python which is OOP
-- C is a middle level language and it is less abstract than python since we can access memory through pointers, bit manipulation using bitwise operators due to these unique features of C, C became a popular choice for developing both system level applications like kernels, device drivers, operating systems etc.

-#### First program

-**For Windows**

-Open Notepad/Notepad++ or in CMD terminal write

-- `mkdir MyCPrograms`
-- `cd MyCPrograms`
-- `notepad hello.c`
-- `notepad hello.c` - This will open the Notepad editor.
-Write a simple "Hello, World!" program in the file hello.c then Save the file and close Notepad.
-- `gcc hello.c -o hello`

-**For linux**

-In your terminal, write

-- `mkdir MyCPrograms`
-- `cd MyCPrograms`
-- `gedit filename.c`
-  After writing the code in the text editor, use ctrl + z to exit gedit.
-- `nano hello.c`
-  Save and Close the File.To save the file in nano, press Ctrl+O, then press Enter to confirm.
-To exit, press Ctrl+X.
-- `gcc hello.c -o hello`
-- `./hello`

 ### Installation instructions for setting up a C development environment on various operating systems.
 Basics of compiling and running C programs.

 **Installing GCC Compiler:**